hello-rust/show/episode/0/README.md

 ![YouTube video thumbnail](./thumb.jpg)

 This is the very first episode of "Hello Rust!".
 I'm so excited!

 It is my lighthearted journey to become a fearless, more effective Rust programmer.
 And you can be part, too!
 My goal is to address beginner and intermediate Rust questions and show that systems programming can be a lot of fun.
+In this episode, I talk about the show and how I started with Rust.
+The show is clearly inspired by "JustForFunc" and "Fun Fun Function".

 [Watch now on Youtube!](https://www.youtube.com/watch?v=jMJRTjnh_jo)